georgfedermann/DocFamilySymbolTables/README.md

 * lists / fields
 * tables
 * while loops

+This project adds limited support for imperative structures like for loops and while loops.
+While the support was quite limited in the beginnings of this project, more and more ground has been covered so far.
+Also, since due to either a bug or an undocumented feature __DocFamily__ _Document Variables_ will not work in the context of xslt for-each structures, a scalar variable concept also is introduced by this project. __DocFamily__ _Document Variables_ are used as a hook point to provide references to render session specific symbol tables, while for all other matters, hit2assext lists and scalar variables should be used for robustness and dependability.
+Please see this sample workspace for an example where _Document Variables_ will fail in the context of XSLT for-each structures / DocFamily Repetition structures.

 While this project clearly is intended to support the hit2ass project it can be used independent from the hit2ass project.
 By adding this extension to